rgeraldes24/solc/docs/introduction-to-smart-contracts.rst

 .. index:: !evm, ! ethereum virtual machine

 ****************************
-The Ethereum Virtual Machine
+The Zond Virtual Machine
 ****************************

 Overview
 ========

-The Ethereum Virtual Machine or EVM is the runtime environment for smart contracts in Ethereum.
+The Zond Virtual Machine or EVM is the runtime environment for smart contracts in Ethereum.
 It is not only sandboxed but actually completely isolated, which means that code running inside the EVM has no access to network, filesystem or other processes.